 Extra fluoride supplements are not necessary for the mother to take during pregnancy as fluoride does not cross the placenta.

-It’s a good idea to have dental checkup early in your pregnancy, while any major treatment is best planned for the 2nd trimester (third to sixth month).
-Minor dental treatment (fillings, cleans etc) can be done at any time.
+A dental checkup early in your pregnancy is recommended with any major treatment planned for the mid trimester (third to sixth month) is best.
+Minor dental treatment can be done at any time.
 If you can sort out any decay in your own mouth early then you are less likely to pass on decay-causing bacteria to your baby.
 Remember babies are born without any decay-causing bacteria in their mouths.
 They are infected by other adults, and children who share the baby’s drink bottles, cutlery, food, and by kissing on the lips.

 Food for thought…